alancameronwills/localmap/README.md

 22. *Links between items and offsite.*
 21. *!Sound files don't overwrite.*
 13. Downsize existing photos.
-8. Highlight new items button for anyone.
+8. "Highlight new items" button for anyone.
 19. Just my stuff: items I have created.
-11. !
-Pics are distorted in petals.
+12. App Insights: users
+13. Historical date/period
+13. Multiple notes on one place
+14. Clusters
 24. Multi-user contributions.
 One author can add material to a note started by another.
 Text contributions appear in rule-separated blocks, with author name at top.
 Authors can subsequently edit or delete their own contributions.
+11. !
+Pics are distorted in petals.
 14. Auto sync Git-Azure
 14. !
 After ediing places, language flip sometimes hangs - gets stuck in innerHtml changes?
 14. User-created tags.